StineLykkeOlsen/website/content/resume.md

     > TransPerfect

-    > Intertranslations
+    > Intertranslations S.A.

-    > Avantigruppen
+    > Avantigruppen A/S

-    > Bitmatic
+    > Bitmatic ApS.

     > Danmarks Radio

-*For a full overview of my full employment history, check out my resume on LinkedIn here.*

-Certifications and courses
+# Certifications
-**Udemy.com**
-2022 -

     > SDK Bridge: Coding for Writers: Basic Programming

     > SDK Bridge: Git and GitHub for Writers

     > JPDocu School of Technical Writing: How to Write Using DITA XML

     > JPDocu School of Technical Writing: Technical Writing: Getting Started with Python

     > Janet Underwood: Tech Writers Master Class